twistedmove/script-tools/README.md

 ## Notes

-A set of python/shell scripts for current works
+Some python/shell scripts for past work

 * wave reconstruction from spectrogram
 * gather statistics for kaldi-kws evaluation [kaldi-kws](kaldi-kws)